jasonfyw/plismun/README.md

 Written in HTML, CSS, PHP, JS and SQL with the help of Bootstrap, Font Awesome, Ionicons and a heavily modified version of the Squadfree Bootstrap theme by BootstrapMade.

-Projected maintained since 2018 for editions PLISMUN19 - PLISMUN21 by Jason Wang.
+Project maintained since 2018 for editions PLISMUN19 - PLISMUN21.
+Copyright (c) Jason Wang.